Dobefu/pico-wifi-typer/README.md

 ## Building

-- Create a `password.txt` file in the project root with you wi-fi password
+- Create a `password.txt` file in the project root with your wi-fi password
 - Run `make` with a Raspberry Pi Pico attached via USB